 - Provide covered secondary containment.
-Alternatively, the storage area shall be paved and surrounded by a berm or dike and covered.
+Alternatively, the storage area shall be paved and surround by a berm or dike and covered.
 The dike must be high enough to hold a volume of either 10 percent of the total volume of the enclosed containers or 110 percent of the volume of the largest container, whichever is greater, or if a single container, 110 percent of the volume of that container.
-The area must be sloped to drain into a dead-end sump for the collection of leaks and small spills. - Dangerous wastes that do not contain free liquids must be stored in a designated sloped area with the containers elevated or otherwise protected from stormwater runon. - Ensure that the storage of reactive, ignitable, or flammable liquids complies with the Bothell Fire Code and Uniform Fire Code. - Keep containers with dangerous waste inside a building unless this is impractical due to site constraints or the requirements of the Bothell Fire Code or Uniform FireCode. - If the material is a hazardous waste, you must also comply with hazardous waste rules.
-See the UW Chemical Waste Guide for Facilities Services for more information about what qualifies as hazardous waste and more.
+The area must be sloped to drain into a dead-end sump for the collection of leaks and small spills. - Dangerous wastes that do not contain free liquids must be stored in a designated sloped area with the containers elevated or otherwise protected from stormwater run-on. - Ensure that the storage of reactive, ignitable, or flammable liquids complies with the Seattle Fire Code and Uniform Fire Code. - Keep containers with dangerous waste inside a building unless this is impractical due to site constraints or the requirements of the Seattle Fire Code or Uniform Fire Code. - If the material is a hazardous waste, you must also comply with hazardous waste rules.
+See the UW Chemical Waste Guide for Facilities Services on the EH&S webiste for more information about what qualifies as hazardous waste and more.

-4. Storage of Liquids in Permanent Aboveground Storage Tanks
+4. Storage of liquids in permanent aboveground storage tanks

-This section applies to aboveground storage tanks that contain liquids (excluding uncontaminated water) including, but are not limited to, aboveground heating oil tanks and gasoline and diesel tanks.
+This section applies to above ground storage tanks that contain liquids (excluding uncontaminated water) including, but are not limited to, above ground heating oil tanks and gasoline and diesel tanks.

-To prevent stormwater contamination, install secondary containment or a double-walled tank.
+To prevent stormwater contamination, install secondary containment or a doublewalled tank.
 Add safeguards against accidental releases, including guards around the tanks to protect them from vehicle or forklift damage, and place tags on valves to reduce human error.
 Design containment areas around the tank so that potential stormwater contamination can be minimized and managed.
-Cover the tank and containment area where possible.